The Stronger Mind: Plot

 A Crook and his Pal are interrupted while trying to rob a bank and are forced to split up.
 Fearing capture, the Crook leaves town and hides out in a Western mining town.
 There he meets the Girl, who folks call the "Good Angel" because he devotes her life looking after the needs of others.
 The Crook disguises himself as a minister and, under the good influence of the Girl, decides to reform himself.

-The Crook informs his Pal (Lon Chaney) of his decision to go straight, but the Pal comes into town and persuades his friend to rob the local bank (thus the title of the film referring to the Chaney character).
+The Crook informs his Pal of his decision to go straight, but the Pal comes into town and persuades his friend to rob the local bank (thus the title of the film referring to the Chaney character).
 Coincidentally, the Girl's father is employed at the bank as a night watchman.
 In the attempted robbery, the Crook's Pal is killed, and the Crook is redeemed by the Girl's love and decides to go straight.